-For ovulation to happen, the hypothalamus, pituitary and ovaries need to function in precise harmony.
-Any disease that can disrupt the cyclic patterns of gonadotropin releasing hormone, follicle stimulating hormone (FSH) or luteinizing hormone (LH) will result in anovulation.
+For ovulation to occur, the hypothalamus, pituitary, and ovaries need to function in precise harmony.
+Any disease that can disrupt the cyclic patterns of gonadotropin-releasing hormone (GnRH), follicle-stimulating hormone (FSH), or luteinizing hormone (LH) will result in anovulation.

-Accordingly, hypothalamic primary lesions such as strokes and tumors, pituitary tumors, polycystic ovary syndrome with impaired FSH/LH ratios, and hyperprolactinemia can all cause anovulation by direct deficiency of one of the key players’ hormones or by an indirect feedback mechanism.
+Accordingly, primary lesions in the hypothalamus such as strokes and tumors, pituitary tumors, polycystic ovary syndrome with impaired FSH/LH ratios, and hyperprolactinemia can all cause anovulation by a direct deficiency of one of the key hormones or by an indirect feedback mechanism.

 Pathophysiology of Anovulatory Cycles

-Alterations in the pulsatile nature of gonadotropin releasing hormone (GnRH) can happen because of hyperprolactinemia, anorexia nervosa, or a hypothalamic lesion.
-This alteration/deficiency of GnRH will result in poor coordination of FSH and LH, and will cause anovulation.
+Alterations in the pulsatile nature of GnRH can occur because of hyperprolactinemia, anorexia nervosa, or a hypothalamic lesion.
+This alteration/deficiency of GnRH will result in poor coordination of FSH and LH and will cause anovulation.

-Patients with polycystic ovary syndrome develop anovulation by either arrest of the ovarian follicles in the antral stage or by the high levels of LH.
-High LH levels along with the hyperinsulinemia eventually leads to anovulation and infertility.
+Patients with polycystic ovary syndrome develop anovulation either by the arrest of the ovarian follicles in the antral stage or by high levels of LH.
+High LH levels along with the hyperinsulinemia eventually lead to anovulation and infertility.

 Sheehan syndrome is caused by pituitary apoplexy due to acute bleeding after childbirth.
-This leads to panhypopituitarism along with FSH and LH deficiency which leads to anovulation as well.
+This leads to panhypopituitarism along with FSH and LH deficiency which also leads to anovulation.

 Clinical Presentation of Anovulatory Cycles

-Complete history and physical examination can point towards the most likely etiology of anovulation in most of the patients.
+Complete history and physical examination can suggest the most likely etiology of anovulation in most patients.

-Patients with previous history of postpartum hemorrhage are at risk of developing Sheehan syndrome.
-Patients with family history can point towards a possible hereditary condition.
-Additionally, previous history of chromosomal analysis for instance for Turner syndrome can explain amenorrhea and anovulation.
+Patients with a previous history of postpartum hemorrhage are at risk of developing Sheehan syndrome.
+A positive family history suggests a possible hereditary condition.
+For instance in Turner’s syndrome, aberrant chromosomal analysis can explain amenorrhea and anovulation.

-Use of injectable progesterone, or intrauterine devices can be linked to anovulation and should be excluded.
-History of depression, anxiety, or anorexia nervosa should be excluded.
+The use of injectable progesterone or intrauterine devices can be linked to anovulation and should be excluded.
+History of depression, anxiety, or anorexia nervosa should also be excluded.

 Diagnostic Work-up for Anovulatory Cycles

-Laboratory investigations are essential in the work-up of these women.
-Quantitative beta-HCG is indicated to exclude pregnancy, the most common cause of amenorrhea in women in reproductive age.
+Laboratory investigations are essential in the work-up for anovulatory cycles.
+Quantitative beta-HCG is indicated to exclude pregnancy, which is the most common cause of amenorrhea in women in reproductive age.

-FSH, LH, and ovarian estradiol and progesterone need to be checked.
-When FSH and LH are both low with a high GnRH, pituitary disease is suspected.
+FSH, LH, and ovarian estradiol and progesterone levels need to be checked.
+When FSH and LH are both low with a high GnRH, the pituitary disease is suspected.
 Patients with high LH and a normal FSH might have polycystic ovary syndrome.
-Patients with low LH and FSH along with a low GnRH have hypothalamic in origin anovulation disorder.
+Patients with low LH and FSH along with a low GnRH have an anovulation disorder of hypothalamic origin.
 Patients with normal FSH, LH, and GnRH but low estradiol might have primary ovarian failure.

-Imaging studies are helpful in the evaluation and looking for the etiology of the anovulation.
-Ultrasonography can help evaluate the ovaries and endometrium looking for any anatomical problems, i.e. adnexal agenesis, polycystic ovaries.
+Imaging studies are helpful in the evaluation and determination of the etiology of anovulation.
+Ultrasonography can help evaluate the ovaries and endometrium by assessing for any anatomical problems, i.e., adnexal agenesis, polycystic ovaries, etc.

-Abdominal computed tomography scan is indicated to exclude adrenal gland tumors and/or hyperplasia.
-Magnetic resonance imaging is helpful in excluding possible pituitary microadenoma, and a bone density scan can be helpful in patients with primary ovarian failure.
+Abdominal CT is indicated to exclude adrenal gland tumors and/or hyperplasia.
+MRI is helpful for excluding possible pituitary microadenoma, and a bone density scan can be helpful in patients with primary ovarian failure.

 Treatment of Anovulatory Cycles

-Treatment for anovulation should be classified into etiology-specific and emergency management.
+Treatment of anovulation should be classified into etiology-specific and emergency management.

 Patients with hypoestrogenic states due to ovarian failure might benefit from cyclic estrogen and progesterone supplementation.
-Patients with a low GnRH could have a brain tumor compressing the hypothalamus and removal of that lesion can restore GnRH normal pulsatile release.
+Patients with a low GnRH could have a brain tumor compressing the hypothalamus, and the removal of that lesion can restore normal GnRH pulsatile release.

-Patients with depression, anxiety or anorexia nervosa usually have a low GnRH level as well.
-Psychotherapy along with possible pharmacotherapy is usually indicated and is sufficient to restore ovulation.
+Patients with depression, anxiety, or anorexia nervosa usually have a low GnRH level as well.
+Psychotherapy along with possible pharmacotherapy is usually indicated and is sufficient for restoring ovulation.

-In polycystic ovary syndrome, treatment involves correction of the hyperandrogenic state, and fertility treatments.
+In polycystic ovary syndrome, treatment involves the correction of the hyperandrogenic state and fertility treatments.
 The hyperandrogenic state can be corrected by the administration of metformin due to the close relationship between hyperandrogenism and hyperinsulinemia.

 Weight loss can also help with hyperandrogenism.
-GnRH analogues can be used to induce ovulation when fertility is an issue, but it should be noted that metformin can achieve ovulation in a number of women without needing clomiphene citrate.
+GnRH analogs can be used to induce ovulation when fertility is an issue, but it should be noted that metformin can achieve ovulation in a number of women without the need for clomiphene citrate.

-Women with hyperthyroidism or hypothyroidism can achieve ovulation by correcting the thyroid dysfunction.
-Similarly, patients with hyperprolactinemia can benefit from medical treatment or by surgical removal of the responsible microadenoma.
+Women with hyperthyroidism or hypothyroidism can achieve ovulation by correcting thyroid dysfunction.
+Similarly, patients with hyperprolactinemia can benefit from medical treatment or from surgical removal of the responsible microadenoma.